jolocom/Stacks-did-method/docs/DID_Method_Spec.md

 attacker would need to disrupt all of a the victim node's neighbor links.

 In addition to this protocol-level countermeasure, a user has the option of uploading zone files manually to their preferred Blockstack nodes.
-If  vigilent users have access to a replica of the zone files, they can re-seed Blockstack nodes that do not have them.
+If  vigilant users have access to a replica of the zone files, they can re-seed Blockstack nodes that do not have them.